natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-4E%20Early.md

 * Excellent roll rate
 * Can utilize [[Ballistic Computer#CCRP Usage|CCRP]] to assist in bomb dropping
 * Excellent ordnance options
-** Has strong air-to-air support capability with access to [[AIM-9B Sidewinder]] missiles, powerful quick-firing 20mm Mk11 Mod 5 gun pods, or a combination of both
+** Has strong air-to-air support capability with access to [[AIM-9B Sidewinder]] missiles, powerful quick-firing 20 mm Mk11 Mod 5 gun pods, or a combination of both
 ** Can carry three gun pods at once for a devastating one-second burst mass ** Has powerful ground-attack capability, sporting a variety of unguided bombs and rockets, as well as guided AGM-12B Bullpup guided missiles and AGM-62A Walleye guided bombs
 ** Can Obliterate bases in Air RB with 250kg bombs and Napalm Mk77s
 * Decent acceleration
-* Effective Radar Warning Receiver in up-tiers
+* Radar Warning Receiver useful in uptiers

 '''Cons:'''

-* 2x 20mm cannons have low ammo (only 100 rounds each) and aren't particularly powerful ** Inaccurate when stock; since they are your only weapon when stock, this makes for a painful stock grind
+* 2 x 20 mm cannons have low ammo (only 100 rounds each) and aren't particularly powerful ** Inaccurate when stock; since they are your only weapon when stock, this makes for a painful stock grind
-* High speed manoeuvres can easily cause wings to rip
+* High speed manoeuvres can cause wings to rip
-* Is Fragile when hit in the tail or wing
+* Fragile
-** potentially looses control even if the control surfaces are still intact
 * Atrocious energy retention
 * Mediocre top speed
-* Mediocre climb rate compared to planes it can face
+* Mediocre climb rate
 * Carrying any kind of ordnance diminishes the plane's flight performance significantly
-* Using the Walleye TV-guided bombs requires you to fly straight toward enemies and expose your aircraft to retaliatory fire (SAMs)

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->